ibm-cloud-docs/monitoring/config_agent.md

 After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, you must configure a Sysdig agent in each environment that you want to monitor.
 The Sysdig agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in each environment.
 {:shortdesc}

+You can associate one or more tags to each Sysdig agent.
+Tags are comma-separated values that are formatted as **TAG_NAME:TAG_VALUE**.
+When you monitor your environment, you can use these tags to identify metrics that are available from an agent.
+For example: you can include information about the service name and location with all of the metrics that are collected by this agent.
+{: tip}

 ## Configuring a Sysdig agent on Linux
 {: #linux}